South Bank Magazine

-Connected magazine is produced for LSBU Association members twice a year, in September and March.
-It updates readers on University news, events, special offers and of course your fellow alumni.
-To make sure you receive your free copy, please log in and make sure your contact details are up-to-date.
+South Bank is produced twice a year, in October and April.
+To make sure you receive your free copy, please log in and update your contact details.

 This issue includes an interesting insight and introduction to our new Vice-Chancellor, Professor David Phoenix, and his aspirations for LSBU.
 It also celebrates the National Bakery School's 120th anniversary.

 In this issue, you can read about LSBU alumnus Peter Rees, who is playing a pivotal role in shaping the future of the City.
 As well as other alumni success stories, you can also read about the results of the LSBU alumni survey, the new mentoring scheme, the 2014 House of Lords events and much more.